- Copywriting Services

 If your copy reads the same as 100 other realtors, you’re not going to stand out.
 More importantly, Google isn’t going to offer up your site in its search results.
 Originality is imperative.

-Let down your guard and show some personality on your real estate website.
+Look upon the About us page or realtor bio as an opportunity to let down your guard and show some personality on your real estate website.
 Too many realtors miss the boat by writing the same generic copy about “quality and service” they see their competitors have used.
 Nothing memorable about that!

 One residential realtor in Florida who asked me to write her website told me she runs marathons in her spare time.
 Bonnie described her training schedule and then explained how her love of running had helped her become a better realtor.